gihyukko/gitstats/README.md

 ### Usage

-- Make sure to update all repos to the latest commits before running this script
+- Make sure to update all git repos to the latest commits before running this script

-- Modify line 12-17 of `gitstats.sh` using your favorite text editor, input relevant information
+- Modify [**line 12-17**](./blob/master/gitstats.sh#L12-L17) of `gitstats.sh` using your favorite text editor, fill in the following:
     - `NAME`: your name or email used for authoring git
     - `HOME`: top-most directory where your git repo is contained (please avoid using directories where you do not have execute access)
     - `SDATE`/`EDATE`: start and end date in _YYYY-MM-DD_
     - `STIME`/`ETIME`: start and end time in _HH:MM:SS_

-- Execute by running the following:
+- Execute the script:

 ```console
 $ ./gitstats.sh
 ```

+- Script automatically searches all git repos under given directory (`HOME`), counts contributions (number of commits and lines modified) made by the author (`NAME`) between specific period (from `SDATE STIME` to `EDATE ETIME`)

 #### Example